benoitpas/aoc-2023/README.md

 In a prod system the approach would be totally different, the code would handle as many variations of the input as possible but would report in the monitoring system unexpected inputs so that we can analyse it and maybe report to the customer upstream that it looks they is an issue with their requests (or we would fix our system if we misunderstood what the customer wants or the data we should expect).

+Another difference is that appart from the function that reads the input file, I don't reuse code between problems.
+Altough, there are numerous functions (like converting an asci map to a grid), I don't put them in a library because I want each day's solution to be understandable on its own.

 ## Day1
 Part 1 was straightforward and helped me setup my project Part 2 has a nice twist,because of cases like 'eightwothree' we can use a simple replacement logic like the following: